SEKOIA-IO/documentation/docs/getting_started/first_steps.md

 Once you are logged in into SEKOIA.IO, you can navigate through the platform using two menus:

 - A collapsed navigation sidebar on the left that gives you access to all the work areas available on the platform.
-These areas are divided into subcategories: analyze, detect, investigate, remediate and configure for Operation Center, Collection for Intelligence Center.
+These areas are divided into subcategories: analyze, detect, investigate, remediate and configure for Operations Center, Collection for Intelligence Center.
 - A contextual menu accessible through your profile picture in the top right that gives you access to your Settings and Communities.

 !!! note
-    Depending on the permissions granted to you, navigation between the Intelligence Center and the Operation Center is done by clicking on the name at the top of the sidebar.
+    Depending on the permissions granted to you, navigation between the Intelligence Center and the Operations Center is done by clicking on the name at the top of the sidebar.

 ## Set up your account